arvvoid/a500kybhid/README.md

 ## Wiring Information

-This section describes the wiring for connecting the Amiga 500 keyboard to an Arduino Leonardo, including the functions of each special key, particularly when used with the **Help** key.
+This section describes the wiring for connecting the Amiga 500 keyboard to an Arduino Leonardo.

----
 To connect the Amiga 500 keyboard to the Arduino Leonardo, refer to the following table:

 | Connector Pin | Function | Wire Color | Arduino Leonardo IO Pin |